apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 When a subscription is created, Pulsar [retains](concepts-architecture-overview.md#persistent-storage) all messages, even if the consumer is disconnected.
 The retained messages are discarded only when a consumer acknowledges that all these messages are processed successfully.

-If the consumption of a message fails and you want this message to be consumed again, you can enable [message redelivery mechanism](#message-redelivery) to request the broker to resend this message.
+If the consumption of a message fails and you want this message to be consumed again, you can enable the [message redelivery mechanism](#message-redelivery) to request the broker to resend this message.

 ## Messages